Reference

 TulipaClustering.split_into_periods!Method

-Modifies a dataframe df by separating the column timestep into periods of length period_duration.
-The new data is written into two columns:
+Modifies a dataframe df by separating the time column into periods of length period_duration, respecting custom column names provided by layout.

-• timestep: the time step within the current period.
+• layout.timestep: the time step within the current period

-If period_duration is nothing, then all of the time steps are within the same period with index 1.
+If period_duration is nothing, then all time steps are in a single period (ID 1).

 Examples